amrlabib/javascript-essentials/valueOrReference.md

 changeValues(x , obj);

-console.log(x);     //1 --> didn't change because value changed inside function created new memory location for it. console.log(obj);   //{name: "Amr", last: "Labib"} --> changed because its a non primitive and obj passed to function by reference and the changed value is changed in reference
+console.log(x);     //1 --> didn't change because it immutable, value changed inside function created new memory location for it. console.log(obj);   //{name: "Amr", last: "Labib"} --> changed because its a non primitive and obj passed to function by reference and the changed value is changed in referenced location
 ```